petra66orii/cats-are-love/README.md

 ### Home Page

 The home page has the "About" section at the top of the page.
 The "About" section is describing the purpose of the website and encourages the user to explore the website.
-Scrolling down there is a small gallery of cats that are put up for adoption through the website alongside with a short description about each cats' personality.
-At the bottom of the page there are positive client reviews that have previously adopted through the website and were delighted with their newfound friends.
+Scrolling down there is a small gallery of cats that are put up for adoption through the website alongside with a short description about each cats' personality, so the user can have an idea about the specific cats' behaviour.
+At the bottom of the page there are positive client reviews that have previously adopted through the website and were delighted with their newfound friends; this gives the user trust into the shelter.

 ![About us section screenshot](assets/images/screenshot-index-hero.png)
 ![Our cats section screenshot](assets/images/screenshot-index-cats.png)